kanishka-linux/vinanti/README.md

 + Ability to use different http library backends.
 Currently urllib.request and aiohttp are supported.

-+ Better thread safety of callbacks in both the methods.

 + Ability to use either threads or process when backend='urllib'

 + Ability to limit number of concurrent requests at a time.